 2017 marks 200 years since the death of Jane Austen – one of the best-loved English novelists of all time.
-And to celebrate such an inspirational female figure, both The Royal Mint and the Bank of England have chosen to honour her on a brand new coin and banknote this year.
+And to celebrate such an inspirational female figure, both The Royal Mint and the Bank of England chose to honour her on a brand new coin and banknote.

 People power wins

 Back in May 2013, a petition to ‘keep a woman on English banknotes’ gained momentum.
 Over 35,000 people signed the petition after it was announced that Winston Churchill would replace social reformer Elizabeth Fry as the face of the £5 note in 2016.
 At the time this meant that other than the Queen, there would be no women featuring on English banknotes.